Today, Commons Network publishes the Manifesto for a Caring Economy. It is a plea for caring as an antidote to neoliberalism.

 This publication was produced in part with support from the Cities for Change program of the City of Amsterdam.

 During the production of this manifesto we already published some of our findings in the form of a series of blogs.
 For that series, we interviewed a number of pioneers and delved deeper into a number of concepts, such as the Public-Collective Partnership (PCP).
-We also produced a video, which we repost below.
+We also produced a video, together with Vincent Sparreboom.
+The link to the blogs and the the video can be found below.

 For press inquiries or requests for a print copy, please send an email to Thomas [at] commonsnetwork [dot] eu